waffle-iron/moderndeveloper-questionnaire/encyclopedia/sub.md

 ### Attributes

-Every HTML tag commonly have one or more attributes within them, known as *content attribute*.
+Every HTML tag have one or more optional *attributes* within them, in the form of list.
+They are commonly known as *content attributes*.

-Their main aim is to provide the browser with more information about how the element should appear (during the rendering) or behave (at runtime).
+Their main aim is to provide the browser with more information about how the element should appear (during the rendering) or behave (at runtime) in the web page.

 The *sub* element provides you with the *Global attributes*.
 They can be summarized as: